High Welfare Matching Markets via Descending Price: Introduction

+\paragraph{Proof ingredients.} The proofs rely on a smoothness approach (e.g. \cite{roughgarden2017price}) along with several key properties of our variant of the MM.
+First, the MM limits information leakage: a participant cannot observe others' strategies until they themselves are matched, at which point it is too late to react.
+This controls the otherwise complex strategic interactions of dynamic mechanisms.

+Next, the ``rebate'' payment rule of the MM crucially allows participants to align their personal utility with the order of market clearing.
+In particular, a participant who deviates to truthful bidding will always receive utility equal to their rebate, which equals $1/4$ of the current descending price.
+So the earlier the participant is cleared, the higher their utility.
+This is also beneficial to social welfare, where higher-surplus edges should generally be matched first.

+Finally, the descending-price structure of the MM is compatible with information acquisition and the ``Pandora's Box'' problem~\citep{weitzman1979optimal}.
+Participants are able to manage the risk-reward tradeoff for investing in information acquisition, because once prices have descended to a low point, they know that they can lock in available matches for a bounded cost.
+To prove PoA in this setting, we adapt techniques of \cite{kleinberg2016descending} for analyzing welfare in models of inspection.

 \paragraph{Possibly-negative values.} We then consider a general two-sided matching setting where values may be negative.
 Understanding this setting is desirable because it more accurately captures job markets, where workers incur a cost (i.e. negative value) for being matched to a job and must be compensated more than that cost.
 Here we see for natural reasons that a PoA result for the MM is impossible: if all participants set their bids so as to refuse all matches, no single participant can deviate to cause any change and the equilibrium obtains zero welfare.
 In general, this suggests that a kind of stability condition may be natural and necessary for high-welfare matching mechanisms of any kind.
 We observe that \emph{approximate ex post} stability implies approximately optimal welfare, and show that the MM achieves approximate ex post stability if participants bid truthfully.
-We use a simple ``rebate'' tweak to return half this surplus to the bidders, resulting in a generally favorable outcome.

-\begin{proposition*} In any $k$-approximate ex post stable strategy profile, the $(1/4)$-rebate Marshallian Match (in fact, \emph{any} mechanism) achieves at least $1/k$ of the optimal expected welfare.
-Truthful bidding in the $(1/4)$-rebate Marshallian Match is $4$-approximately ex post stable. \end{proposition*}
+\begin{proposition*} In any $k$-approximate ex post stable strategy profile, the $1/4$-rebate Marshallian Match (in fact, \emph{any} mechanism) achieves at least $1/k$ of the optimal expected welfare.
+Truthful bidding in the $1/4$-rebate Marshallian Match is $4$-approximately ex post stable. \end{proposition*}